The Young King (play): Plot

 Because an oracle predicted that her son Orsames would one day become a tyrant, the Queen of Dacia has him imprisoned and brought up in almost total isolation from the world.
 In contrast, her daughter Cleomena has been brought up as a warrior princess, ready to rule over Dacia in her brother's place.

 As a test, Orsames is taken out of his prison and allowed to rule for a day.
 He tries to rape a woman, orders his tutor to be executed, and in general acts like a tyrant.
 Orsames is returned to prison, but is later restored to the throne with the help of Cleomena and the army.
 It is explained that the oracle has been fulfilled by Orsame's disastrous single day of rulership, and that he has now learnt to rule more sensibly.

 Cleomena falls in love with Clemanthis (who is actually the disguised Scythian Prince Thersander), but mistakenly believes that he has been killed in war by Thersander.
-She goes to the Scythian camp in disguise and wounds Thersander, who she does not recognise.
+She goes to the Scythian camp in disguise and wounds Thersander, whom she does not recognise.
 At the end of the play the couple are reunited, and a lasting peace is made between the Dacians and Scythians.